jeffpar/pcjs.v1/apps/pcx86/1992/moria/README.md

 {% include machine.html id="ibm5160-moria55" %}

-For more classic PC software experiences, see the PCjs collection of [IBM PC Application Demos](/apps/pcx86/).
+For more classic PC software, see the PCjs collection of [IBM PC Application Demos](/apps/pcx86/).